-"You shall live with me, my dear, and be my daughter, as you have long called yourself," said Lenore: "and we will comfort one another till we can get back to Poland, if that day should ever come.
+"You shall live with me, my dear, and be my daughter, as you have long called yourself," said Lenore: "and we will comfort one another till we can get back to Poland, if that clay should ever come.
 There is much more comfort for some of us than there was, in the midst of all our misfortunes; and it is a comfort that I do not think we shall lose any more.
-Some may die, and others may leave us for some different kind of servitude; and it may even happen that none of us may see Warsaw again: but as long as we love one another and are patient, we cannot be quite miserable"
+Some may die, and others may leave us for some different kind of servitude; and it may even happen that nose of us may see "Warsaw again: but as long as we love one another and arc patient, we cannot be quite miserable"

 Emilia pointed to the west with a look of joy; and presently the clouds parted slowly, and let out the faint red glow of evening, which spread itself over the subsiding waters.
-Having hailed the offen, the party separated, some returning to their several homes, and some watching till the long twilight was wholly withdrawn.
-The spirit of optimism which lives in the hearts of patriots as in its natural home, was now no longer checked by the perpetual presence of a despairing sufferer; and not only this night, but from day to day, did the exiles cheer themselves with the conviction that tyranny cannot endure for ever; that their icy chain would at length be breathed upon, and their country's flag float once more.
+Having hailed the oillegiblen, the party separated, some returning to their several homes, and some watching till the long twilight was wholly withdrawn.
+The Sprit ot optimism which lives in the hearts of patriots as in its natural home, was now no longer checked by the perpetual presence of a despairing sufferer; and not only this night, but from day to day, did the exiles cheer themselves with the conviction that tyranny cannot endure for ever; that their icy chain would at length be breathed upon, and their country's flag float once more.
 Such hope is at this moment sanctifying the shores of the Charmed Sea.

-SUMMARY

-Of the Principles illustrated in this Volume.
+SUMMARY.
+Of The Principles Illustrated In This Volume.

-In exchanging commodities for one another directly, i.e. in the way of barter, much time is lost, and trouble incurred before the respective wants of the exchanging parties can be supplied.

-This trouble and waste may be avoided by the adoption of a medium of exchange; that is, a commodity generally agreed upon, which, in order to effect an exchange between two other commodities, is first received in exchange for the other.
+In exchanging commodities for one another directly, i. e. in the way of barter, much time is lost, and trouble incurred before the respective wants of the exchanging parties can be supplied.
+This trouble and waste may be avoided by the adoption of a medium of exchange; that is, a commodity generally agreed upon, which, in order to effect an exchange between two other commodities, is first received in exchange for the one, and then given in exchange for the other.

 This commodity is money.
 The great requisites in a medium of exchange are, that it should be-

-... what all sellers are willing to regive;
+... what all sellers are willing to receive;

-... capable of division into convenient portions;

-... portable, from including great value in small bulk:
+... capable of division into convenient portions; portable, from including great value to small bulk;

-... indestructible, and little liable to fluc-
+... indestructible, and little liable to fluctuations of value.

 Gold and silver unite these requisites in an unequalled degree, and have also the desirable quality of beauty.
-Gold and silver have therefore formed the principal medium of exchange hitherto adopted: usually prepared, by an appointed authority, in the form most suitable for the purposes of exchange, in order to avoid the inconvenience of ascertaining the value of the medium on every occasion of purchase.
+Gold and silver have there-tore formed the principal medium of exchange hitherto adopted: usually prepared, by an appointed authority, in the form most suitable for the purposes of exchange, in order to avoid the inconvenience of ascertaining; the value of the medium on every occasion of purchase.

-Where the supply of money is left unrestricted, its exchangeable value will be ultimately determined, like that of all other commodities, by the cost of production.
+Where the supply of money is left unrestricted, its exchangeable value will he ultimately determined, like that of all other commodities, by the cost of production.